java-brain/OCP-notes/README.md

 - A design principle is an established idea or best practice that facilitates the software design process: e.g. Encapsulating Data, Creating JavaBeans, Applying the  Is-a Relationship, Applying the Has-a Relationship and Composing Objects.

+- A design pattern is an established general solution to a commonly occuring software development problem. e.g. The Singleton Pattern, Creating Immutable Objects, Using the Builder Pattern and creating Objects with the Factory Pattern.

 <!-- Parking lot -->
 - Revisit "Handling Mutable Objects in the Constructors of Immutable Objects" from the top of page 85, I don't get why